-The AIHW mapped the SA2 of area of usual residence for each separation to remoteness area categories based on the ASGS Remoteness Structure 2016.
+The AIHW mapped the SA2 of area of usual residence for each separation to remoteness area categories based on the ASGS Remoteness Structure 2016 for the years 2018-19 to 2021-22, and the ASGS Remoteness Structure 2021 for 2022-23.
 These mappings were undertaken on a probabilistic basis as necessary, using ABS correspondence information describing the distribution of the population by remoteness areas and SA2s.
 Because of the probabilistic nature of this mapping, the SA2 and remoteness area data for individual records may not be accurate; however, the overall distribution of records by geographical areas is considered useful.